joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-01-05-Spelling-Bee.md

 The code and output is supplied below.
 The winning bee, which produces 537 words for a score of 3,898, has letters AEGINRT, with R in the center.

+Note: there were errors in the originally posted code; see the comments below.

 ```python
 # Find the highest possible score for the NYT Spelling Bee game, using a supplied
 # word list as the dictionary.
 Runs in 23.3sec in pypy (a fast way to run